 Primary Semi-Formal and Formal Curriculum Overview

-The Grove Primary Curriculum provides a broad and balanced curriculum, underpinned by an in depth knowledge of each individual student, and how they learn.
+The Grove Primary Curriculum is broad and balanced, and is underpinned by an in-depth knowledge of each individual student, and how they learn.

 - The Semi-Formal Pathway 1

 - The Semi-Formal Pathway 2

 - Formal Pathway 4